 - George P. Messervey, aged 38, who settled in America, in 1895

 - Geo.
-Messervey, aged 38, who emigrated to the United States from London, in 1896
+Messervey, aged 38, who immigrated to the United States from London, in 1896

 Messervey Settlers in United States in the 20th Century

-- Henriette Messervey, who emigrated to the United States, in 1911
+- Henriette Messervey, who immigrated to the United States, in 1911

 - Willis Messervey, aged 22, who landed in America, in 1919